Building our own table

 Founder of Waaberi Phone • Koor Archives

+Idel Rasheed’s work is guided by a strong sense of ethics and cultural responsibility, shaped by an upbringing rooted in Somali culture.
+She has come to understand that Somalis engage with their heritage from many different starting points, each shaped by personal histories, migration, and access.
 As founder of Waaberi Phone and Koor Archives, Idel builds a global digital archive and physical spaces for cultural engagement and repatriation.
 Her work is grounded in the belief that communities should define how and when they interact with their history, and she centers intergenerational dialogue so that culture is preserved and reimagined by future generations.

 Jibril Qorane